developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 date: 2024-05-27
 description: >-
   How to fetch access token in Azure VM with assigned identity.
-How to create Azure Active Directory trust relationship to AWS IAM Role to list S3 buckets.
+How to create trust relationship from Azure Active Directory to AWS services with OIDC.
 categories:
   - AWS
   - Azure